-Other then choosing from the hundreds of presets from the preset browser that appears when you click in the preset bar you can shape/mangle your sound extensively with the Speakerphone plug-in combining the many DSP modules.
+Apart from choosing from the hundreds of presets from the preset browser you can shape and mangle your sound extensively combining the many DSP modules.

 At the heart of the speaker simulator lies a library of recordings of different speakers, often referred to as Impulse Responses, or IR’s.

 When you click a speaker category icon, like the phone or the radio, a browser window appears that lets you select a speaker in that category.